ni/measurement-plugin-labview/docs/Regenerating Server and Client.md

         - **Generate:** `gRPC Client`
     - Run the generator
     - From the project, find `Measurement Service Client.lvlib`.
 It will be in the `Measurement Service Client` virtual folder
-    - Move the library under `ni.measurementlink.measurement.v2.api.lvlib` library
+    - Move the library under `ni.measurementlink.measurement.v2.api` virtual folder
     - Delete the empty `Measurement Service Client` virtual folder
     - Save All and close the project